 Outdoor activities and sports in Seoul

 Expats will find a fair amount of outdoor activities in Seoul.
 Many residents choose to get their fresh air along the Han River, which cuts through the middle of the city.
-At various spots along the river, expats will be able to find picnic spots, basketball courts and bicycle hire stations, which also offer tandem bikes for couples.
+At various spots along the river, expats can find picnic spots, basketball courts and bicycle hire stations, which also offer tandem bikes for couples.

-The Seoul Grand Park and Zoo are easily accessed by subway and make for a great day out for the family, offering a combination of exotic animals, plants, an amusement park and cable car.
+The Seoul Grand Park and Zoo are easily accessed by subway and make for a great day out for the family, offering exotic animals, plants, an amusement park and a cable car.

 The Seoul Forest is also a major attraction, occupying a massive tract of land in the middle of the city.
-The area has developed from being royal hunting grounds, a military inspection facility and golf course, to housing several naturally themed parks in one area.
-Visitors have the opportunity to see local fauna and flora, go bird watching or enjoy themselves at the Hangang River Waterside Park.
+The area has transformed from royal hunting grounds to a military inspection facility to housing several naturally themed parks in one area.
+Visitors have an opportunity to see local fauna and flora, go bird watching or enjoy themselves at the Hangang River Waterside Park.

 The mountains that surround Seoul are some of the most beautiful in the country, and hiking is a popular Korean pastime.
 The Gwanaksan, Achasan and Bukhansan Mountains are all a convenient subway ride away and offer spectacular views of the city.